-By agreement with the six "chartered" accountancy bodies, we also exercise independent oversight of the way those bodies exercise their regulatory functions in relation to their members who are not eligible for appointment as statutory auditor and who provide non-audit accountancy services.
+By agreement with the six "chartered" accountancy bodies, the FRC exercises independent oversight of the way those bodies exercise their regulatory functions in relation to their members who are not eligible for appointment as statutory auditor and who provide non-audit accountancy services.

 By agreement with the Institute and Faculty of Actuaries, we exercise independent oversight of the way this body exercise their regulatory functions in relation to their members who provide actuarial services.

 We will therefore consider complaints that raise concerns about the way in which a professional accountancy or actuarial body has handled a complaint.
 However, the professional bodies are responsible for their own regulatory processes and we will not consider the merits of an individual case or second guess the conclusions reached by the professional body under its own processes.